reactive-graph/this-month-in-reactive-graph/src/2024-09-30-this-month-in-reactive-graph.md

+---
+pub_date: Mon, 30 Sep 2024 00:00:00 GMT
+description: "The 'September 2024' issue of 'This Month in Reactive Graph' summarizes the progress of Reactive Graph.
+The topics of this issue are: Manage the type system via the command line interface, Java GraphQL Client POC and the specification of the Identity and Permission System"
+---

+{% import "header.tera" as header %}
+{% import "footer.tera" as footer %}

+{{ header::print(year="2024",month="September") }}

 <div class="alert alert--error">
     <h3><i class="ti ti-alert-triangle"></i> Work in progress!</h3>
     <p class="rg-alert-body">This issue of This Month in Reactive Graph is still work in progress.</p>